wp-plugins/ideal-interactive-map/readme.txt

 2) Create new page and paste this shortcode [iwg_maps] to the wysiwyg WordPress Editor.

-3) Take note of the page id for the page you have just created.

-4) Go to Settings -> Interactive Map Settings and paste the Page ID on the field provided, hit Save Changes.

-5) Once you had successfully set up the plugin, you should be able to find Manage Maps menu on the WordPress admin menu on the right hand side of your admin page.
+3) Once you had successfully set up the plugin, you should be able to find Manage Maps menu on the WordPress admin menu on the left hand side of your admin page.

-6) Manage Maps section will give you the freedom to add the countries that you wanted to include in your map.
+4) Manage Maps section will give you the freedom to add the countries that you wanted to include in your map.
 You don’t have to worry about the lists of the country names as it is already completely laid upon in a drop down format.

+= Shortcode Example =

+[iwg_maps] or [iwg_maps zoom_level="3" zoom_longitude= "121" zoom_latitude="12"]

 == Screenshots ==

 1. Full map
 2. Active/clicked individual country
 3. Manage Map Admin part

+== Changelog ==

+= 1.2.0 =
+*	Added shortcode attributes zoom_level, zoom_longitude, zoom_latitude
+*	Removed settings page
+*	Updated country list from [Google](https://developers.google.com/public-data/docs/canonical/countries_csv "Google Map country coordinates")

+= 1.1.0 =
+*   First release